Systematic Generalisation through Task Temporal Logic and Deep Reinforcement Learning: Translating TTL into LTL

 The various architectures were trained on computing clusters with GPUs such as Nvidia Tesla K80, Testla T4 or TITAN Xp.
-We employed Intel Xeon CPUs and consumed 5 GB of RAM per three independent runs working in parallel.
-Each experiment typically takes 1 week to train on this hardware except for the 2-layer CNN which (because of overfitting) typically requires only 1 day.
-All the results presented in the main text and supplementary material are obtained from the aforementioned three independent runs per experiment.
+We employed Intel Xeon CPUs and consumed 7 GB of RAM per 5 independent runs working in parallel.
+Each experiment typically takes 2 days to train on this hardware.
+All the results presented in the main text and supplementary material are obtained from the aforementioned five independent runs per experiment.

-Figure~\ref{fig:training} illustrates the training performances of the three architectures with the full syntax $\mathcal{A}$.
-We recall that this syntax includes positive, negative, and positive non-deterministic choice sub-tasks.
-Lines represent the average reward of the last 20k episodes with a +10 offset in accordance with the tables of this submission.
-The shadowed areas are the $25^{th}$ and $75^{th}$ percentiles obtained across 3 independent runs.
-Note that we do an early stop of the training with the 2-layer CNN, which seems to work the best on the training set, to prevent this network from further overfitting.
-We recall that this architecture struggles when working on a test set with zero-shot instructions.